apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

 ### Terminate the migration task

-Deleting the migration task does not affect the data in the source and target databases.
+Deleting the migration task does not affect the data in the source and sink.

 ```bash
 kbcli migration terminate ${migration-task-name}